 What is your background and education?

 I have a counseling degree from California State University of East Bay (CSUEB) and I am a Licensed Marriage and Family Therapist (LMFT94911) with years of experience in working with children, adolescents, and adults through a variety of treatment modalities around a vast number of issues.

-I am also the Program Director of the nonprofit organization called BAPTI (Bay Area Psychotherapy Institute) in Lafayette, which provides high quality and affordable mental health services to the community and training for clinicians working towards licensure.
+I am also a member of the Board of the nonprofit organization called BAPTI (Bay Area Psychotherapy Institute) in Lafayette, which provides high quality and affordable mental health services to the community and training for clinicians working towards licensure.
 During our initial phone call or first face to face consultation, if you decide we are not a good match for each other for any reason, I would be happy to refer you to one of our skillful associates at BAPTI or to another licensed therapist.